galastrostats/general/git-tutorial/05-branches.md

 $ git checkout master
 $ git diff master wolfman
 diff --git a/pluto.txt b/pluto.txt
-index 7b6b006..e1ea309 100644
+index 72ab035..c6bbb49 100644
 --- a/pluto.txt
 +++ b/pluto.txt
 @@ -1,3 +1,4 @@
 -Co-signers (alphabetical order for now): Dracula, Frankenstein, Mummy, and Wolfman +Co-signers: Wolfman, Dracula, Frankenstein, and Mummy It is so a planet!
- A planet with a heart on its surface; what's not to love +Pluto and Charon are two planets orbiting a center of mass outside either body -- no howling at Charon, it's not a moon!
+ A planet with a heart on its surface; what's not to love?
++Pluto and Charon are two planets orbiting a center of mass outside either body -- no howling at Charon, it's not a moon!
 ```

 These changes all look good, so let's proceed with the merge.

 ```
-$ git checkout master
 $ git merge wolfman
-Updating 10713bc..6c0e17c
+Updating 0720f8f..5ed0c6f
 Fast-forward
  pluto.txt | 3 ++-
  1 file changed, 2 insertions(+), 1 deletion(-)